 EXTREME WEATHER PREPAREDNESS

 Since 2005, CenterPoint Energy has been a proud sponsor of the Houston Extreme Weather Ready Expo, which helps residents prepare for hurricane season and weather emergencies.
-In 2021, the free event was COVID-19 safe with attendees driving through to pick up weather preparedness information, water, ready-to-eat meals, flashlights and hurricane tracking charts.
 The 2022 expo was held in June.

 Natural Gas Safety